InfTkm/ethereum-lab1/README.md

 https://docs.ipfs.io/how-to/command-line-quick-start/

-3) These instructions are modified from the video found here: https://www.youtube.com/watch?v=IFpU4TNwXec
+3) These instructions are modified from the video found here.
+But we are not using the same test network as mentioned in the video.
+Watch the video but follow the directions below.

+https://www.youtube.com/watch?v=IFpU4TNwXec

   a) In an empty directory named nft, run